Blog

 Diagnosing Feline Asthma

-Testing of the material in your cat’s airways using cytology, cultures and/or allergy testing might also be recommended to rule out other underlying causes of your cat’s symptoms such as infections, parasites in the lungs, or other inflammatory respiratory diseases.
+• Testing of the material in your cat’s airways using cytology, cultures, and/or allergy testing might also be recommended to rule out other underlying causes such as infections, parasites in the lungs, or other inflammatory respiratory diseases.

 Many cats with asthma will eventually be trialed on inhaler medications, just like a human asthma patient would use.
-Our veterinarians recommend using the Aerokat chamber for patients with asthma since it is easy to use and by using inhaled medications, we can limit the side effects commonly seen with use of oral medical options.
+The use of the Aerokat chamber for patients with asthma is recommended since it is easy to use and inhaled medications limit the side effects commonly seen with oral medical options.